 What is an Expectancy Calculator?

-An Expectancy Calculator helps traders measure whether a trading strategy has a real edge over time.
+An expectancy calculator helps traders measure whether a trading strategy has a real edge over time.
 Instead of looking only at win rate, it combines win rate, average win, and average loss to show the average amount you expect to make or lose per trade.
-This makes it one of the most important tools for evaluating trading performance because a strategy can look good on the surface and still lose money in the long run.
+That makes it one of the most useful tools for evaluating trading performance.

 Many traders focus too much on how often they win and not enough on how much they win when they are right versus how much they lose when they are wrong.
-That is where expectancy becomes valuable.
-It gives you a clearer picture of whether your system is statistically favorable, whether your average trade is worth taking, and whether your strategy is likely to survive over a large sample of trades.
+Expectancy gives a clearer picture of whether your system is statistically favorable, whether your average trade is worth taking, and whether your strategy is likely to survive over a large sample of trades.

 How This Calculator Works